bruce-brookshire/ex_mvc/README.md

 # ExMvc
 #### Making bootstrapping a RESTful Elixir API easier than ever

 While Phoenix provides many CLI tools to expedite the writing of boilerplate code, I felt like there was a need to use metaprogramming to greatly simplify creating model, view, controller, and service layer modules.
 ExMvc is easy to implement, and flexible.
-You can override a single function and even use plugs for your controllers!
+You can override any function, as well as specify exactly what functions you want to generate in a controller!

 Please open an issue if you find any bugs or have any ideas to make this package better/more relevant!